VIDEO COURSE NAME

 Practice writing a treatment plan with review

-- Everything that’s needed in a session note for insurance companies and the law, and why
+- What's needed in a session note for insurance companies and the law, and why.

 Practice writing a session note and review